-If you are searching for the best keyword filter extension for Chrome, Edge, or Brave, you probably do not want to block entire websites.
-You want precise control.
-Keep access to the platforms you need, remove the content you do not want, and protect your focus without breaking your workflow.
+If you are searching for a keyword filter for Chrome, Edge, or Brave, you probably do not want to block entire websites.
+You want precise control: keep access to the platforms you need, remove the content you do not want, and protect your focus without breaking your workflow.

 What Most People Actually Need From a Keyword Filter Extension

-People usually search for terms like keyword filter extension, content filter extension, or chrome keyword blocker when they are facing one of these problems:
+People usually search for terms like keyword filter chrome, keyword filter extension, content filter extension, or chrome keyword blocker when they are facing one of these problems:

 Chrome vs Edge vs Brave: Does the Browser Change the Filtering Strategy?